Tarun Chhabra for Brookings: Why Trump’s “strong sovereignty” is more familiar than you think

 Tarun earned a JD from Harvard Law School, an MPhil in international relations from Oxford, where he was a Marshall Scholar, and a BA with honors and distinction from Stanford University, where he was elected to Phi Beta Kappa.
 Tarun also was a Fulbright Scholar to Russia, where he studied at the Moscow State Institute for International Relations (MGIMO).

 Tarun has been visiting fellow at the University of Pennsylvania's Perry World House and a graduate fellow at Harvard University's Edmond J. Safra Center for Ethics.
-Tarun also worked on the staff of UN Secretary-General Kofi Annan's High-level Panel on Threats, Challenges and Change; in the Executive Office of the UN Secretary-General; and as a consultant-advisor to the Norwegian Foreign Ministry.
+Tarun also worked on the staff of UN Secretary-General Kofi Annan's High-level Panel on Threats, Challenges and Change, and in the Executive Office of the UN Secretary-General.